AF-1/AF-1/README.md

 ### 🔵 [Custom Skip](https://github.com/AF-1/lms-customskip#custom-skip)
-A plugin that lets you define client-specific filter sets with rules for when tracks should be skipped automatically.<br><br>
+A plugin that lets you set player-specific rules for when the current track or upcoming tracks in your playlist should be skipped and removed from the playlist automatically.<br><br>
 ➔ [**More information**](https://github.com/AF-1/lms-customskip#custom-skip)
 <br><br><br>